donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 I simply thought I would just copy and paste the equations written in the article.

+---
+**NOTE**

-Note: The study uses the term "edge" to refer to the bars in the bar-linkage rotational system, but in physics studies that involve a rotational system, "bar" is a term more often used.
+The reference study uses the term **edge** to refer to the bars in the bar-linkage rotational system,

+but in physics studies, **bar** is the term often used.

-Hence, I am also going to use this term.
+Hence, This study will also use the term "bar".

+---

 ### Use of Dynamics